crankydev/I-Am-Rich-2023/README.md

 # I-Am-Rich-2023
 First app from my (re)Boot Camp (2023 reboot of the Udemy iOS App Development course).

-On this reboot of my iOS Dev journey, I'm going to be using Xcode to both show my work as well as to summarize my learning through each unit/project.
+On this reboot of my iOS Dev journey, I'm going to be using GitHub to both show my work as well as to summarize my learning through each unit/project.

 This was the first app, which just introduced us to Xcode.
 (We didn't even use .swift files at all, just the main.storyboard file.)